balvarez-cyber/cybersecurity-portfolio/writeups/python-defensive-programming.md

 ## Overview

 This project focuses on improving the security and reliability of an existing Python Flask application through defensive programming techniques.
 After reviewing the application's source code, I identified several opportunities to improve input validation, exception handling, and application logging.
-These enhancements were implemented to better protect the application against invalid input and unexpected runtime conditions, thereby improving overall reliability.
+These enhancements were implemented to better protect the application against invalid input and unexpected runtime conditions while improving overall reliability.

-The application was updated by implementing assertions, input validation, structured logging, and exception handling to improve overall stability while preserving existing functionality.
-Automated testing and manual verification were then performed to confirm the application behaved as expected after the security improvements were implemented.
+The application was updated by implementing assertions, input validation, structured logging, and exception handling to improve application stability while preserving existing functionality.
+Automated testing and manual verification were performed to confirm the application behaved as expected after the security improvements were implemented.

+---

 ## Project Objectives